sendinblue/APIv3-java-library/docs/ResellerApi.md

 <a name="deleteResellerChild"></a>
 # **deleteResellerChild**
-> deleteResellerChild(childAuthKey)
+> deleteResellerChild(childIdentifier)

-Deletes a single reseller child based on the childAuthKey supplied
+Delete a single reseller child based on the child identifier supplied

 ### Example
 ```java